Hosted CTFd instances are automatically provisioned with a subdomain chosen by the creator. For example:

 All hosted CTFd instances can use a custom domain (e.g.

-Because of infrastructure requirements, hosted subdomains cannot be disabled or changed.
+Because of infrastructure requirements, hosted subdomains cannot be disabled.
+If you wish to rename your hosted subdomain please contact support.
 In addition, subdomains cannot be reserved for any users without having an instance active.

 Setting up a Custom Domain